-As a teen, I grew up with an unhealthy addiction to St. Ives Apricot Scrub. #Blessed with acne, I would rub that gritty lotion all over my face with reckless abandon, scrubbing especially hard on any blemished areas, much like the way your mother scrubs baked-on lasagna off her favourite baking dish.
+As a teen, I grew up with an unhealthy addiction to St. Ives Apricot Scrub.
+Blessed with acne, I would rub that gritty lotion all over my face with reckless abandon, scrubbing especially hard on any blemished areas, much like the way your mother scrubs baked-on pasta off her favourite baking dish.
 In a word, it was nasty and it gives me shivers now to think of the damage I was causing to my already-irritated complexion.

 But as they say, we learn from our mistakes, and I have all but sworn off physical scrubs since.
-Gentle, chemical exfoliants became my go-to, so naturally, I went out and bought a bottle of the Dermalogica Daily Microfoliant, based on its cult-status and praise among beauty folk.
-For those who haven't tried it, it's a fine powder exfoliator that activates to form a paste upon application with water.
+Gentle, chemical exfoliants became my go-to, so naturally, I went out and bought a bottle of the Dermalogica Daily Microfoliant ($59), based on its cult-status and praise among beauty folk.
+For those who haven't tried it, it's a fine powder exfoliant that activates to form a paste upon combination with water.

 After the first few uses, I was underwhelmed.
 Sure, my skin was smooth and flake-free, but I didn't notice it to be much brighter or less congested.
 I tried scrubbing harder, which proved difficult seeing as the texture isn't at all gritty or abrasive.
 I persevered for a few weeks, and the results were much the same.
 I figured it was just too gentle for my thicker, oily skin, and swapped it out for other options.
 It was only when I met with Dermalogica skin expert Emma Hobson, who explained to me that I'd been doing going about it all wrong.
 And boy, was she right.

 Keep scrolling for the full explanation.

 In short, the Microfoliant is not so much a physical scrub, but rather designed to slough off dead skin cells thanks to the addition of papain (the enzyme found in papaya), and salicylic acid (or beta hydroxy acid).
 Both of these ingredients chemically loosen and dissolve the top layer of skin to reveal the shiny, new stuff underneath.
 Sounds great, so what's the issue?